devpi/devpi/README.rst

 ``devpi-server`` works with python2.6 and python2.7 on both Linux and Windows environments.
-Windows support is somewhat experiment -- better don't run a company wide server with it.
+Windows support is somewhat experimental -- better don't run a company wide server with it.
-OSX is untested as of now but no issues are expected -- please report if it works for you.
+OSX is untested as of now but no issues are expected -- please report back how things work in reality.

 ``devpi-server`` requires ``redis-server`` with versions 2.4 or later.
 Earlier versions may or may not work (untested).